 Imagine the following scene.
 A first-century non-Christian on her way to the market passes by the open window of a home where followers of Jesus are gathered.
 She happens to look inside and sees people reclining and enjoying what looks like a typical Roman meal.
 The diners are having a good time as they eat, drink mixed wine, sing, and engage in lively discussions.
 Nothing seems out of the ordinary.

 However, what if she decides to hide in the bushes and eavesdrop?
 She quickly discovers the participants are involved in subversive activities.
 They do not pour out a libation to a Roman deity or acknowledge Jupiter and Caesar as their patrons.
 Listening to their hymns, she is shocked to find them singing of their allegiance to another kingdom and a different Lord.
 And when their teacher stands up and renounces Rome, her jaw drops open and her heart skips a beat.

 This is what a Kingdom-focused Church looked like in the first century.
 The Church renounced their former allegiance to their former nation and sang patriotic songs about Christ’s nation.
+The Church recognized that their former nation is ruled by Satan.
 This is what God wants the Church to be today.
 Wherever believers are found— in Russia, Egypt, Nigeria, Cuba, Iran, or the United States— they can experience heavenly blessings now as they gather as a community of the Kingdom.

 When the church functions variously as a voluntary association of the King, a colony of heaven, and an embassy of Christ’s nation, it represents God’s government and operates as an alternative to the government of the state where it is found.
 People will quickly see a difference between the way God and his people act and the way their own government and people act.
 Outsiders should look at the church and at first think, “traitors!” and then realize they have found the truth, the way, and the life.